ElMoha943/valenvrc-docs/docs/troubleshooting.md

 If you see something like
 `Object reference not set to an instance of an object` You have an empty/missing object somewhere on the config.
-Search for thigs saying **"None"** or **"Missing"** on your inspector and fill them.
+Search for things saying **"None"** or **"Missing"** on your inspector and fill them.

 ![Missing Reference Example](image-4.png)